Microsoft Windows - IT Services support statement

 Windows 7 Professional

-*IT Services has tested Windows 10 version 1703 for compatibility with central IT services in Trinity and this is our current supported version.
-Windows 10 version 1709 may be connected to the network but has not been formally tested for compatibility with central IT services and so we cannot provide support where technical issues arise.
-PCs running Windows 10 version 1803 cannot be connected to the network in offices and labs until we are confident that no adverse issues will arise.
+*IT Services has tested Windows 10 version 1709 for compatibility with central IT services in Trinity and this is our current supported version.
+Windows 10 version 1803 may be connected to the network but has not been formally tested for compatibility with central IT services and so we cannot provide support where technical issues arise.

 Windows 10 version 1507, version 1511 and version 1607 are no longer supported by Microsoft and so to ensure the security of your data and Trinity's IT systems, those using Windows 10 Pro must be running a later version of Windows 10.
 If you need to upgrade your version of Windows 10 Pro from one of these earlier versions then please contact the IT Service Desk who can provide you with the instructions on how to upgrade to the latest supported version.

-There is no support for the Home Basic, Home Premium, Ultimate and Enterprise versions of Windows 7, 8 or 10, nor Windows RT, Windows 10 S, Windows 10 Pro for Workstations or Windows 10 Pro Education, as these cannot be centrally managed on the Trinity data network in offices and labs.
+There is no support for the Home Basic, Home Premium, Ultimate and Enterprise editions of Windows 7, 8 or 10, nor Windows RT or Windows 10 S, as these cannot be centrally managed on the Trinity data network in offices and labs.
 There is also no support for older versions of Windows such as Windows XP or Windows Vista, which are no long supported by Microsoft (see the Microsoft Windows support models).

 Advice for purchasing new PCs and laptops from Dell